hep-mh/flounder/README.md

 ```
 Similar commands are also available for other platforms.
 To get an idea for some of the commands, you may also want to take a look at the files in the ``build_scripts`` directory, which can be used to build for various platforms.
 These scripts also contain the relevant code to build Windows installer files, Flatpaks, AppImages, etc.

-In general, it is possible to build applications for Android, iOS, Web, Linux, Windows, and macOS
+In general, it is possible to build applications for Android, iOS, Web, Linux, Windows, and macOS .

+Note that beside the usual flutter dependencies, there also exist dependencies for building the various package formats with the provided build scripts, i.e. ``flatpak-builder`` and `jsonnet` for building the flatpak, ``appimage-builder`` and ``gst-launch-1.0`` for building the AppImage, ``dpkg-deb`` for building the debian package, and ``iscc`` for building the Windows installer file.

 ## Some history